Kashmir: A reference to ICJ

 It is again the responsibility of UN and ICJ to compel India to allow neutral observers to visit the occupied Jammu and Kashmir to assess the reality of this genocide.

-Besides the current phase of siege and curfew, there are two detailed reports of the United Nations Human Right Council, clearly leading the genocide acts in the occupied territory.
+Besides the current phase of siege and curfew, there are two detailed reports of the United Nations Human Right Council, clearly leading the genocide acts in the occupied state.

-The massive human rights violations committed in IIOJK by Indian forces’ personnel since 1990 provide sufficient evidence to ICJ for proceeding against the perpetrators of this unholy game.
+The massive human rights violations committed in IIOJK by Indian security forces since 1990 provide sufficient evidence to ICJ for proceeding against the perpetrators of this unholy game.

 An Indian origin scholar and expert of international law, Priya Pillai, currently an international lawyer and a consultant of international justice had suggested yet another dimension of taking the Kashmir case to ICJ.